When to Change Your Old Golf Driver

 Another simple way of finding a crack on the head of a club is to submerge it in water for a couple of hours.
 If there’s a crack anywhere, water will find its way inside and you’ll notice something’s wrong with your club.
 You can see pretty quickly if bubbles are starting to be formed anywhere on the head, that will indicate that the driver is cracked.

-4. Twist The Clubhead (Carefully)
+4. Twist the Clubhead (Carefully)

 Try and twist the shaft (not like King Kong there, people) to see if the head is loose.
-If it moves ever so gently, the epoxy has lost its power and the head is about to fly away (literally).
+If it moves ever so gently, the epoxy has lost its power, and the head is about to fly away (literally).
 It will avoid a 50-yard walk down the driving range, ducking while other people are hitting, just to retrieve that broken club head.

 If one or more of these tests reveal a weak spot, well time has come to say goodbye to your beloved driver and get a newer one!